 Dual expansion chambers design for process speed-up with fast pulse delivery.

 Heating of key components to increase available XeF2 pressures and flows, and to avoid condensation.

 Microscope for viewing through the transparent process chamber lid.

 XeF2 is a solid powder with vapor pressure of ~4T at room temperature.

 This powder is contained in a gas-like bottle fitted with a heated jacket (40°C) for a supply of XeF2 vapor at forced pressure (up to 10T in expansion chambers).

 The XeF2 etching process is very sensitive to moisture: the system includes automatic pump/purge sequences after each new opening of chamber lid (load/unload).

 In pulsed mode (normal mode), the XeF2 vapor first fills one expansion chamber to pressure setpoint.
 The vapor then flows from the expansion chamber to the etching chamber and remains for a preset time of etching.
 During this pulse etching time, a second expansion chamber gets ready to pressure setpoint, and flows to etching chamber after pump to base pressure is reached from previous pulse.

 The system can also work as a continuous flow to the chamber with limited pressure (MFC Flow Through mode).
 The system will then use a mass flow controller for constant supply of XeF2 vapor to the etching chamber instead of pulsing from the expansion chambers.

-- Computer-controlled valve 3 lets XeF2 gas from the pulsing chamber into the etching chamber (sample chamber) in which the samples reside.
-This chamber is closed by a glass lid to allow for inspection of the samples during etching with the microscope.
+The etching chamber is closed by a transparent lid, to allow for top-view inspection of the samples during etching with the microscope.